 If this idea intrigues you, read on.
 Maybe our review will help you determine if the Night Safari is worth your time and money.

 When Night Safari opened in 1994, it was the world’s first nocturnal wildlife park.
-It is now a world-class attraction that welcomes more than 1.1 million visitors a year.
+The man who came up with the idea was a genius (you can read his story here).
+The Singapore Night Safari is considered a world-class attraction, and it welcomes more than 1.1 million visitors a year!

 It has also become a significant conservation, rescue and research facility.
 Most encouraging of all, it has successfully bred a number of endangered species, including Malayan tigers, Asian elephants, fishing cats, Malayan tapirs and Asian lions.